sitewhere/sitewhere-grpc-api/README.md

-# sitewhere-grpc-api
+# SiteWhere gRPC APIs
-APIs for interacting with SiteWhere microservices via gRPC
+The modules in this project including the Protocol Buffer object models and gRPC APIs for interacting with SiteWhere microservices.